evkx/evkx.github.io/content/models/mg/cyberster/Cyberster_AWD_Long_Range/_index.md

 The car has two [scissor doors](../../../../technology/doors/) and a [bootlid](../../../../technology/doors/#bootlid) in the rear.

-There is only one roof for this model.
-The standard is just a regular roof.
+There is only one roof for this model. exterior.roof.softtop

 {{< sitefiguresized thumb="models/mg/cyberster/cyberster_awd_long_range/exterior_1_st.jpg" title="MG Cyberster AWD Long Range" width="3000" height="1487"  >}}